 My summer got off to a good start by hiking the 15+ mile “Circumambulation” of Mt.
 Tam on the equinox with 20 other hikers.
 Circling the mountain, we repeated a ritual performed for over 50 years that was started by the Beat Generation poets Gary Snyder, Allen Ginsberg and Philip Whalen.

 “Nature is not a place to visit.
 It is home.” – Gary Snyder

 Kelly Gillette – Client Service Manager

-My summer of 2022 has been filled with exciting adventures in Country Music with my husband Pat.
-We were thrilled to attend Country Summer – the three-day music festival at the Sonoma County fairgrounds.
+My summer has been filled with exciting adventures in Country Music with my husband Pat.
+We were thrilled to attend Country Summer, the three-day music festival at the Sonoma County fairgrounds.
 The Friday show featured some amazing rising country music talent.
-Then on Saturday I got to meet singer/songwriter Russell Dickerson up close and personal and even got a picture to remember the experience!
+On Saturday I got to meet singer/songwriter Russell Dickerson up close and personal and even got a picture to remember the experience!